911±¬ÁĎÍř

 9) Casa del Alabado (Precolumbian Art Museum)

-The Precolumbian Art Museum, housed in a beautiful 17th-century colonial building, is a must for history and anthropology fans.
-The small museum was established to preserve and share Pre-Columbian cultures in Ecuador.
+The Pre-Columbian Art Museum, housed in a beautifully preserved 17th-century colonial building, is a fascinating destination for history and anthropology enthusiasts.
+The museum was established to preserve and showcase the diverse Pre-Columbian cultures of Ecuador.

-A tour of the museum takes from 45 minutes to an hour.
-Afterward, the visitors can enjoy delicious food and wine at the café located in the museum’s courtyard.
+A tour of the museum typically lasts between 45 minutes and an hour.
+Afterward, visitors can relax and enjoy food and wine at the charming café located in the museum’s courtyard.

 10